-Of course, it is the optimists who expect the Chinese sociopaths to rule the world while the pessimists (who view themselves as realists) expect AI sociopathy (or as I call it - i.e., Artificial Ignorance or Artificial Insanity) to take over.
+Of course, it is the optimists who expect the Chinese sociopaths to rule the world while the pessimists (who view themselves as realists) expect AI sociopathy (or AS as I call it - i.e., Artificial Stupidity or Artificial Sociopathy) to take over.
 It is the opinion of many thoughtful persons- Musk, Gates, Hawking etc., including top AI researchers (see the many TED talks on YouTube) that AI will reach explosive self-growth (increasing its power thousands or millions of times in days, minutes or microseconds) at some time in the next few decades - 2030 is sometimes mentioned, escaping through the net and infecting all sufficiently powerful computers.
-AS will be unstoppable, especially since it appears that it will be running on quantum computers which will increase its speed more thousands or millions of times).
+AS will be unstoppable, especially since it appears that it will be running on quantum computers which will increase its speed more thousands or millions of times, and as a lovely side effect, will be able to easily crack all encryption schemes.
 If you are optimistic, it will keep humans and other animals around as pets and the world will become a zoo with a eugenic captive breeding program, if a pessimist, it will eliminate humans or even all organic life as an annoying competition for resources.
 The science fiction of today is likely to be the reality of tomorrow.